What to Do If You Lose a Tooth As an Adult

 -

-Gum disease (periodontal disease): Gum disease is a common cause of tooth loss in adults.
-It begins with gingivitis, which is inflammation of the gums due to plaque buildup.
-If left untreated, it can progress to periodontitis, which affects the tissues and bones supporting the teeth, ultimately leading to tooth loss.
+Gum disease (periodontal disease): Gum disease is a leading cause of tooth loss in adults.
+It begins with gingivitis and can progress to periodontitis, damaging the bone and tissues supporting your teeth.

 -